Latest Update: May 2019

 First, you need to make sure of a couple of things before you decide to commit to the program.
 Things like:

 - Can you afford the price?
 They do have a monthly payment program if you can’t do it all at one time.
-Also, you can get a $100 discount HERE when you input your email.
+You can look up prices and get a $100 discount HERE when you input your email.

 - Will you commit to approximately a 6 month (give or take a few months) window of basically living in your clear aligners and taking care of them and your teeth?
 You will need to establish a new routine, and figure out how the constant removing, brushing & flossing, and replacing your aligners will fit into your life.